William Wynter: Naval career

-Mission to Scotland
+Mission to Scotland, 1559-1560

+Wynter was sent with a fleet to Scotland in January 1560 during the crisis of the Scottish Reformation commanding the Irish Squadron.
+In Scotland, Protestant lords, known as the "Lords of the Congregation" challenged the Catholic Regent Mary of Guise who was supported by French forces.
 Wynter commanded a fleet to guard against French landings in Scotland in 1559, while diplomatic efforts were made to negotiate sending an English army to aid the Scottish Protestants.
-After briefing at Gillingham, Wynter left Queenborough in the Lyon on 27 December, and sailed from the Lowestoft sea-road on 14 January with 12 men-of-war followed by two supply ships, the Bull and the Saker.
+After a briefing at Gillingham, Wynter left Queenborough in the Lyon on 27 December, and sailed from the Lowestoft sea road on 14 January with 12 men-of-war followed by two supply ships, the Bull and the Saker.
 After the fleet was dispersed by a storm off Flamborough Head on 16 January, the damaged Swallow, Falcon, and Jerfalcon were left at Tynemouth, and the rest of the fleet passed Bamborough Castle to Berwick upon Tweed, where 600 hand gunners were embarked.

+Wynter's fleet enters the Firth of Forth

-The Duke of Norfolk, commander in the North, gave Wynter orders to hinder any French landings in the Firth of Forth, but to avoid battle, pretending he came up-river by chance without any official commission.
+The Duke of Norfolk, commander in the North, gave Wynter orders to hinder any French landings in the Firth of Forth.
+He was to avoid battle, pretending he came up-river by chance without any official commission.
 At Coldingham bay, Wynter paused to send a copy of his log, which survives, to London.
 He was observed by Lord John Stewart, Commendator of Coldingham, a half-brother of Mary, Queen of Scots.
+The Protestant party were pleased when the ships were sighted at the Isle of May.
+William Douglas wrote that their arrival was by God's work, for before they had no support.

 Eight ships including the Antelope and Lyon carried on into the Firth of Forth towards the fortress Island of Inchkeith on 21 January 1560.
 Wynter's blockade was immediately effective in preventing communication by sea from Edinburgh to the French garrison at Dunbar Castle.
 Although he could not do as much as he wished because his small landing boats were lost in the storm, he captured two French ships loaded with armaments.
-At first the French had thought that Wynter's fleet were French ships bringing more troops, and their response was to send these boats loaded with munition for Henri Cleutin who was advancing on St Andrews.
+At first, the French had thought that Wynter's fleet were French ships bringing more troops, and their response was to send these boats loaded with munition for Henri Cleutin who was advancing on St Andrews.
 Instead, Cleutin was forced to race back to Stirling overland, and William Kirkcaldy of Grange delayed him by cutting the bridge over the Devon at Tullibody.